chainstack/docs/docs/api/solana/solana-api-reference.md

 To read data from and send transactions to the Solana blockchain, an application must connect to an Solana RPC node.

-When communicating with an Solana RPC node, the Solana client implements a JSON-RPC specification, a communication protocol allowing one to make remote calls and execute them as if they were made locally.
+When communicating with a Solana RPC node, the Solana client implements a JSON-RPC specification, a communication protocol allowing one to make remote calls and execute them as if they were made locally.

 ## How to start using the Solana API